 The Jo-Anne Duggan Prize is a biennial award for a publication by a postgraduate or early career researcher in Italian Studies broadly defined.
 It spotlights work published in the previous two years.
 The winner receives a prize of AU$2,000 and an official certificate.

-Applications for the 2023 prize (for work published between January 2021 and December 2022) closed at 5pm AEST on Friday 7 April 2023.
+Applications for the 2025 prize (for work published between January 2022 and December 2024) will open before June 2025.

 Eligibility and criteria: